The Troubles in Derry: After 1972

 After 1972, violence in Derry continued regularly much like major cities in Northern Ireland after Operation Motorman.
 Throughout the rest of the 1970s and 1980s, street riots happened often and hate for the British Army continued.
 The city was organized more by the two IRAs but after Motorman Catholic areas were commonly patrolled by the army.
 This resulted in more street riots and Republican and sectarian attacks.
 The main loyalist paramilitary that made the biggest presence in Derry was the Ulster Defense Association.
 Since its formation in 1971 to 1992, it remained legal and was able to expand quickly and legally across Northern Ireland with ease, unlike the illegal Ulster Volunteer Force.
 The Provisional IRA continued its campaign of violence in the city, and the Irish National Liberation Army, a group formed of disaffected members of the Official IRA formed in 1974 a few months after the officials called off their armed campaign, made a big presence in Derry.
 In fact, all the INLA hunger strikers who died on the 1981 Irish hunger strike were from Derry or County Londonderry.
 In the late 1980s and the early 90s, the Irish National Liberation Army and the Irish People's Liberation Organisation began a bloody feud in the city along with other areas in Ireland.
 This ended the IPLO presence and severely weakened the INLA presence in the city.
 Throughout the 1990s, tensions cooled and violence traveled mainly to Belfast, Armagh and East Tyrone even though street riots and sectarian violence was still common.
-Irish journalist Ed Maloney claims in "The Secret History of the IRA" that republican leaders there negotiated a de facto ceasefire in the city as early as 1991.
+Irish journalist Ed Moloney claims in "The Secret History of the IRA" that republican leaders there negotiated a de facto ceasefire in the city as early as 1991.
 Whether this is true or not, the city did see less bloodshed by this time than Belfast or other localities.